Henk Fraser: Sparta Rotterdam

 In December 2017, the board of Sparta Rotterdam announced that they had recruited Dick Advocaat to succeed the dismissed Alex Pastoor.
 The former national team coach of Netherlands signed for six months and was instructed to keep Sparta in the Eredivisie.
 In the meantime, club management were looking for a head coach for the new season.
 On 23 March 2018, Fraser signed a two-year contract with Sparta, beginning on 1 July.
-Despite Advocaat's presence, Sparta were relegated to the second-tier Eerste Divisie after a 3–1 defeat against FC Emmen.
+Despite Advocaat's presence, Sparta were relegated to the second-tier Eerste Divisie after a 3–1 defeat against Emmen.
 In his first season as head coach, Fraser won promotion to the Eredivisie through the play-offs.
-In the following season, Sparta finished 11th in the COVID-19 abandoned Eredivisie season.
-In the 2020–21 season, Sparta finished in 8th place in the Eredivisie under the leadership of Fraser, thereby qualifying for the European football play-offs.
+In the following season, Sparta finished eleventh in the COVID-19 abandoned Eredivisie season.
+In the 2020–21 season, Sparta finished in eighth place in the Eredivisie under the leadership of Fraser, thereby qualifying for the European football play-offs.
 However, Sparta was defeated by Feyenoord in the first play-off round.
 On 24 April 2022, Fraser resigned after Sparta told him about their intention to fire assistant manager Aleksandar Ranković.
 At the time of his resignation Sparta was in the 18th place of the Eredivisie with 4 matches remaining.

-FC Utrecht
+Utrecht

-In April 2022, FC Utrecht announced that Fraser would become the club's new coach for the new season, signing a contract for three seasons.
+In April 2022, Utrecht announced that Fraser would become the club's new coach for the new season, signing a contract for three seasons.
 On 14 December 2022, after a training accident with Amin Younes, he left the club.